A Landscape That Is Constantly Changing

 Performance management and better use of data and technology to spot the worst offenders in breaching social conditions are much needed in the sector.

 As is often the case in the public sector, changes in funding tell another story.
-According to many in the sector, the situation is worsening due to Universal Credit putting millions in rent ‘at risk’ each year.
-Consequently, many housing associations, together with local authorities in general, have turned more towards commercial models to generate funds, but much more work is needed to determine how to make such new models sustainable in terms of longer-term revenue generation.
+Local authorities and housing associations (for example) are turning more and more towards commercial models to generate funds – but much more work is needed to determine how to make such new models sustainable in terms of longer-term revenue generation.

 With the central revenue support grants for local authorities scheduled to end in 2020, only now are many turning their attention to how they intend to fill this funding gap.
 For some it will be ‘too little too late’ – whereas others are already well on the path to researching, identifying, developing and implementing new traded services and revenue generation models as they seek to achieve sustainable revenue growth.

 The General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with the new, previously unforeseen, ways that data is now used.
-The government has already confirmed that Brexit will not stop GDPR coming into effect in May 2018.
+And this is now ‘LIVE”!

-Currently the UK relies on the Data Protection Act 1998, but this will be superseded by the new legislation that introduces severe fines for non-compliance and breaches, and gives people more say over what companies can do with their data.
+This new legislation introduces severe fines for non-compliance and breaches, and gives people more say over what companies can do with their data.
 GDPR also makes data protection rules consistent throughout the EU and substantially expands on the definition of personal data to include items like an individual’s IP address.

-Organisations need to consider the impact of the changes on their current operating model.
-In addition, organisations will be responsible for educating employees on what is now required of them under the act.
+In future, organisations need to consider the impact of the changes that will have affected their operating model and they will also be responsible for educating employees on what is now required of them under the new act.
 Some business leaders have already summed up the best approach to the challenges presented by Brexit and GDPR by emphasizing the greater importance of the latter.